conan-io/conan-center-index/docs/packaging_policy.md

    > Note.- The CI applies `shared=True` only to the package being built, while every other requirement will use their defaults
    > (typically `shared=False`).
 It's important to keep this in mind when trying to consume shared packages from ConanCenter
    > as their requirements were linked inside the shared library.
+See [FAQs](faqs.md#how-to-consume-a-graph-of-shared-libraries) for more information.

  * `header_only` (with values `True` or `False`).
 If the CI detects this option, it will generate all the configurations for the value `header_only=False` and add one more configuration with `header_only=True`. **Only one